Lithira-Silva/Lithira-silva-cyberpunk-portfolio/README.md

-# 🚀 Lithira Silva Portfolio - Architect of Tomorrow's Code
+# 🚀 LithiraSilva Portfolio - Architect of Tomorrow's Code

 A cutting-edge portfolio website built with the latest 2025 web technologies, showcasing a cyberpunk minimalist aesthetic and advanced AI/ML engineering expertise.